Headquarters and Mailing Address:

-Dr. Lemus became President in September 2013, and is leading Progressive Congress’ efforts to chart a new vision and strategic direction in close alignment with the vision of the Congressional Progressive Caucus.
+Dr. Lemus became President in September 2013, and is leading the CPCC (formerly Progressive Congress’s) efforts to chart a new vision and strategic direction in close alignment with the vision of the Congressional Progressive Caucus.

 From 1994-2000, she served as an adjunct professor on U.S.-Mexico border studies, international economic development and comparative politics at a number of universities including San Diego State University and the University of Memphis.
 In 2000, Dr. Lemus became Director of Policy and Legislation at the League of United Latin American Citizens.
 She served there until 2007, when she was tapped to lead the Labor Council of Latin American Advancement, a constituency group of the AFL-CIO & CTW.
 In 2008, she was elected to serve as Vice-Chair of the National Hispanic Leadership Agenda (NHLA), later becoming chair where she where he helped to establish progressive policies for the Latino civil rights movement.

 Dr. Lemus has served on numerous Inter-agency Task Forces, Boards and Committees including: the Board of Trustees, University of the District of Columbia; the Senior Policy Operating Group on Trafficking in Persons; the National Hispanic Leadership Agenda (NHLA); the Washington Office on Latin America; the US Labor Education in the Americas Project.